 4. In an ebook

 Creating a book table of contents to show what your book includes, depends completely on the heading styles you have used for your chapter titles throughout your book.

-To do this, go to the Styles menu.
-In Word, go to the View menu and select Styles Toolbox.
+To do this, in Word go to the Home Tab, then Styles Toolbox from the View menu.
 In Pages, under the Text menu, click on the arrow near the Default tab.

 You need to check all your heading text.
 In most cases, you will choose heading 1 style for your book title and heading 2 style for your chapter titles.